eltechnic0/arduino_control/README.md

 ## Console mode

 Sometimes the web interface might not be very convenient, especially when experimenting with new things.
 In these cases, the `serial_controller` file in the modules folder is still very easy to use and effective in controlling the Arduino manually.
+The file `experiments_convenience_functions.py` has some extra helper functions.